Consumers today go online to “do their homework” when shopping for — well, literally anything.

 In healthcare, these sites include Vitals, Healthgrades, and RateMDs, all of which serve as channels for patients to share their feedback and experiences.
 If you’re just getting started, this list should help you cover your bases.

-It’s also useful to identify other sites specific to your practice which rank on search engine results pages.
+It’s also useful to identify other sites specific to your practice that rank on search engine results pages.
 If you’ve never done it before, Google yourself.
 Type a search query in the same way patients are likely to search for you (or your competitors).

 Be sure to search with local intent, too: say, “best pediatrician + town” or “Los Angeles family practice with best reviews”.
 The results should give you a better idea of the sites and platforms that are most relevant to your market.